-Jeffrey L. Cohen is a partner in the Bankruptcy & Restructuring practice group.
+Jeffrey L. Cohen is a partner in the Corporate Restructuring & Bankruptcy practice group.
 Mr. Cohen joined Kronish Lieb Weiner & Hellman LLP in 2002, which was merged into Cooley Godward Kronish LLP in 2006, and is a resident in the New York office.

 Mr. Cohen's practice is concentrated in the area of Chapter 11 bankruptcy reorganization, liquidation and related litigation.
 He frequently represents creditors' committees and debtors in Chapter 11 cases, as well as fee committees, purchasers of assets, parties to executory contracts and unsecured creditors.
 Mr. Cohen has handled a multitude of contested bankruptcy matters and adversary proceedings, including, but not limited to, professional fee disputes, executive compensation, asset dispositions, disclosure statement approvals and confirmations, contested financing, claims litigation, motions to convert cases to Chapter 7 liquidations, equitable subordination, recharacterization and constructive fraud actions and related investigations and discovery through Bankruptcy Rule 2004.